Abhishek-1613/IR_Sentence_Emotion_Analyzer/README.md

 project will load the web browser.
 Click on the 'Try IT' part on the navigation base to test the project using user input.

-the project expects one user to tweet as input and click on the Analyze button after that.
+the project expects one user to tweet as input and click on the Analyze button afterward.

 model gives a prediction of emotion on a new page where we can see the original tweet with its predicted emotion.

 ## Results
-The project provides a comparison between LSTM and BERT models for emotion detection, highlighting BERT's superior performance.
+The project compares LSTM and BERT models for emotion detection, highlighting BERT's superior performance.

-user can try again with differnt input for detecting emotion.
+Users can try again with different inputs to detect emotion.